corda/corda/network-management/README.md

    ```

 ### 3. Create notary node and register with the doorman
-   After the doorman service is started, copy the `rootcert.pem` file to the notaries' certificates folder and start the `initial-registration` process.
+   After the doorman service is started, start the notary node for the `initial-registration` process.

-### 4. Add notary identities to the network parameter
+### 4. Add notary identities to the network parameters
-   The network parameter should contain the name and public key of the newly created notaries.
+   The network parameters should contain the name and public key of the newly created notaries.
-      Example network parameter file:
+      Example network parameters file:

       notaries : [{
           name: "O=Notary A, L=Port Louis, C=MU, OU=Org Unit, CN=Service Name"